BW Conservatory of Performing Arts takes new approach to 'Jesus Christ Superstar' November 15

 You will work alongside directors throughout the production process - from audition through closing performance - gaining real-world experience and building an impressive resume.

-At BW, theatre majors can focus their studies in acting and directing, dance and movement, design and technical and stage management.
+At BW, theatre majors can focus their studies in acting and directing, dance, design and technical and stage management.
 All programs include a solid foundation of courses designed to give students a comprehensive overview of theatre.

 Heighten your understanding and appreciation of British theatre through a study abroad experience.
 The program is a three-week, credit-earning immersion course in British theatre that includes a nine-day trip to London.
 It is led by BW theatre faculty.